MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersessionobserver.md

 #### UpdateDownloadState

-`UpdateDownloadState` is raised when Internet Explorer starts or stops all downloads.
+Raised when downloads are stopped or started.

 > public HRESULT [UpdateDownloadState](#updatedownloadstate)(BOOL fOnGoingDownloads)

 #### Parameters
-* `fOnGoingDownloads` If true Internet Explorer has ongoing downloads, false if it does not.
+* `fOnGoingDownloads` If true the Session has ongoing downloads, false if it does not.